metablaster/WindowsFirewallRuleset/README.md

 1. Provide some documentation or official reference for your rules so that it can be easy to verify that these rules don't contain mistakes, for example, for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.
-2. If you would like to suggest new rules or improving existing ones, but you can't push an update here, please open new issue here on github and provide details preferably with documentation.
+2. If you would like to suggest new rules or various improvements to code or rules, but you can't upload an update here, please open new issue here on github and provide details preferably with documentation.
-3. To contribute rules, it is also important that each rule contains good description of it's purpose, when the user clicks on the rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable the rule or allow/block the traffic.
+3. To contribute rules, it is also important that each rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.
 4. It is also important that the rule is very specific and not generic, that means specifying protocol, IP addresses, ports, system user, interface type and other relevant information.\
-for example just saying: allow TCP outbound port 80 for any address or any user or no explanation what is this supposed to allow or block is not acceptable.
+for example just saying: allow TCP outbound port 443 for my new game without telling where, why or which user account to allow, or no explanation what is this supposed to allow or block is not acceptable.

 ## Customization

-If you would like to customize project code or add more firewall rules to suit your private or corporate interests then the first step is to set up development environment and learn about project best practices all of which is explained in [CONTRIBUTING.md](CONTRIBUTING.md)
+If you would like to customize project code or add more firewall rules to suit your private or corporate interests then first step is to set up development environment and learn about project best practices all of which is explained in [CONTRIBUTING.md](CONTRIBUTING.md)

 Depending on your situation and target platform you might also want to read [Legacy Support](Readme/LegacySupport.md)